joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/13/us/murdaugh-murder-conviction-overturned.html

 **Chaos in Philippines Senate as Duterte Ally Faces Arrest**\
-`The sound of gunshots, apparently from inside the chamber, were broadcast on live television as a senator in the Philippines, who was an ally of the former leader Rodrigo Duterte, faced arrest.`\
+`The sound of gunshots, apparently from inside the chamber, was broadcast on live television as a senator in the Philippines, who was an ally of the former leader Rodrigo Duterte, faced arrest.`\
 https://www.nytimes.com/2026/05/13/world/asia/duterte-icc-bato-delarosa-philippines-senate-shooting.html

 **Wholesale Prices Jumped in April, in Latest Sign of War’s Economic Ripples**\